Folegandros

 • Swim.
 Most beaches on Folegandros are calm and uncrowded.
 Swimming is a favorite pastime on this island.

 • Go to one of Folegandros’ Beaches.
 Katergo, Agali, clothing-optional Agios Nikolaos, Livadi, family-friendly Karavostasis beach, and Agios Georgios beach.
-Although many beaches are difficult to reach, it’s worth the effort once you reach the sand.
+Although many sandy beaches are difficult to reach, it’s worth the effort once you reach the sand.

 Gastronomy